cdaller/sql_server_copy_tables/README.md

                         If set, drop (if exists) and (re)create the target table before inserting rows from source table.
 All columns, types and not-null and primary key constraints will also be copied.
 Indices of the table will also be recreated if not prevented by --no-copy-indices flag
   --copy-indices, --no-copy-indices
-                        Create the indices for the target tables as they exist on the source table --dry-run             Do not modify target database, just print what would happen -t [TABLES ...], --table [TABLES ...]
+                        Create the indices for the target tables as they exist on the source table --copy-data, --no-copy-data
+                        Copy the data of the tables.
+Default True!
+Use --no-copy-data if you want to creat the indices only.
+  --dry-run             Do not modify target database, just print what would happen --compare-table, --no-compare-table
+                        If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows.
+  -t [TABLES ...], --table [TABLES ...]
                         Specify the tables you want to copy.
 Either repeat "-t <name> -t <name2>" or by "-t <name> <name2>" --all-tables          Copy all tables in the schema from the source db to the target db